-2. Fraudulent behaviour
+1. Fraudulent and criminal behaviour

 - a) Recognise the nature and legal control over insider dealing.
 [2] - b) Recognise the nature and legal control over money laundering and other forms of market abuse.
+[2] - Discuss the potential criminal activity in the operation, management and winding up of companies.
+[2] - d) Recognise the nature and legal control over bribery.
 [2]

-- c) Discuss potential criminal activity in the operation, management and winding up of companies.
-[2] - d) Recognise the nature and legal control over bribery . $^{\text{[2]}}$